keiwv/complaint-system/README.md

 ## Technical Decisions & Trade-offs

 ### Navigation:
-I used next/navigation because it provides SSR (Server-Side Rendering) by default.
-For pages that were already being rendered, I used next/link.
-Both are native to Next.js with the App Router.
+I used next/navigation for programmatic navigation in client components, and next/link for declarative links on pages that were already being rendered.
+Both are native to Next.js and designed to work with the App Router.

 ### Database:
 I chose Prisma because it allows me to define models in a modular way, without the need to manually add new fields.